procf/colloids-setup/System-Setup/02-macOS-Setup.md

 <br>
 ## Git and Github

 Git is a version management tool, especially useful for collaborating with others on shared code.
-If you're interested in using Github and need help setting up command-line Git, you can check out the separate [Github Guide](https://github.com/procf/getting-started/blob/main/github-guide.md) in the PRO-CF getting-started repository.
+If you're interested in using Github and need help setting up command-line Git, you can check out the separate [Github Guide](https://github.com/procf/getting-started/blob/main/github-guide.md) in the getting-started repository.
 <br>
 <br>
 ## Jupyter Lab